kamwithak/phylax-tx-decoder/README.md

 - Displays the hash of each function selector alongside their respective decoded parameters  ie) _Transaction Data_
 - Support for common ERC standards (`ERC20`, `ERC721`, etc.) - requires further support for vault contract standards, etc...
 - Fallback trace mechanism for broader node compatibility
-- Wagmi integration and wallet connecting via the NavBar - `ConnectButton`
+- Wagmi integration and wallet connecting via the navigation bar - `ConnectButton`
 - Layout, nagivation bar, main page, and footer components
 - Testing coverage for core functionality -> mock tests using `jest` and `testing-library`
 - In progress: documentation, analysis on trade-offs and improvements/optimizations - short-cuts taken in the name of expediency